kafkaphoenix/potatoengine/README.md

 - Model, Texture and Cubemaps loader
 - Phong lighthing
 - Framebuffer for post processing effects
+- Triangle/Quad meshing terrain generation supporting texture, texture atlas and colors
+- Noise generator for procedural terrain

 ## How to use the engine in a personal project

-- Create a folder in `\potatocraft\` inside you need to define the app.cpp and your game states with the game logic, an example can be seen in `potatocraft\sandbox\`
+- Create the personal project folder inside `\potatocraft\` then inside you need to define the app.cpp and your game states with the game logic, an example can be seen in `potatocraft\demos\`

 ## Planned features

 - Debugging menu
+- Expand camera class supporting more modes
 - Profiler
 - Metrics
 - Serialization
-- Expand camera class supporting more modes
 - Scripting language
 - Tests
 - Engine wiki documentation